 Attics are at the top of the list of most common places for mold development.
-New Jersey attics can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
+Your mold-free attic can be very vulnerable to moisture buildup from excessive heat, high humidity, roof leaks, and lack of ventilation.
 In the presence of water, it only takes 24-48 hours for mold spore to germinate and spread to be a major contamination.
 It is important to establish a maintenance routine for your attic to ensure constant moisture control and allow for early moisture detection.

 - If you spot signs of water intrusion from your roof or signs of damage that can lead to water intrusion, address it immediately.
 You may need to contact a professional to get to the bottom of the leak and stop it before it leads to mold development.

 - Check all HVAC components and plumbing systems running through the attic for leaks or condensation.
 Even something as seemingly minor has condensation can lead to serious mold development.

 - Water leaks need to be properly resolved before you develop a mold problem– it only takes 24-48 hours for mold to develop in the presence of moisture.

 Roofing– Problems with your roof system can lead to major water intrusion and serious mold development.

 - Conduct regular assessments of your roof from the outside and from the inside.
 Deteriorating or missing shingles and damaged flashing are a couple of the key signs of roof damage.

 - If you are concerned about the condition of your NJ roof, you should have it inspected by a roofing professional.